jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 3 SIMD, Compiler Flags and Architecture.md

 ​	In our case, what happened in the first example was that the original data, of $10^5$ particles, actually **fit inside the cache**, allowing for the program to run with very high performance by exploiting not the bandwidth of the main memory, but rather the memory bandwidth of the cache.
 The way to recover the previous performance is to improve data reuse through a technique called [loop blocking or loop tiling](https://en.wikipedia.org/wiki/Loop_nest_optimization).

 ​	The basic idea is rewriting a single `for(int64_t i=0;i<N;i+=1)` as two nested loops in which the original data is run through in "blocks" or "strips", and the loops corresponding to the blocks are joined together, which require an interchange between two of the new inner loops, justifying the name sometimes this technique is also referred as "strip mine and interchange".
-The resulting code is considerably more complex than the original, despite doing exactly the same calculation, but is also performs considerably better:
+The resulting code is somewhat more complex than the original, despite doing exactly the same calculation, but is also performs considerably better:

 ```c
 int compute_density_3d_naive_omp_simd_tiled(int N,double h,